 The most common way of comparing the greenhouse gas effect of different gases is to express them as carbon dioxide equivalents, i.e. how much carbon dioxide corresponds to a pulse (a one-time) emission of the gas in question.
 The most common way of expressing this is by the unit GWP-100, which express the cumulative forcing over hundred years.
 For methane (CH4) the GWP-100 value is 28, i.e. a pulse of methane emission of 1 kg corresponds to a pulse of 28 kg carbon dioxide emission.
 But we could equally use other figures as shown in the table below (from the IPCC Synthesis report 2014).
 For example the GTP-100 measures the actual temperature change after 100 years.
 With that measurement a pulse of 1 kg methane corresponds only to 4 kg of carbon dioxide.
 The actual effect on the temperature is probably more in line with what most people expect of the comparisons between greenhouse gases.

 But neither the GWP nor the GTP can properly reflect the difference between short lived greenhouse gases such as methane and long-lived carbon dioxide.
 In the article New use of global warming potentials to compare cumulative and short-lived climate pollutants in Nature Climate Change Myles Allen and colleagues demonstrate how the calculations for expressing methane in carbon dioxide equivalents hides a lot of information.
 For short-lived greenhouse gases the comparison with carbon dioxide based on a pulse of emissions of both gases gives a reasonably correct result only in a time span of a few decades.
-In the longer term, the more correct comparison is between a pulse of carbon dioxide and an increase in methane emissions.
+In the longer term, the more correct comparison is between a pulse of carbon dioxide and an constant rate of methane emissions. [ed. note: the preceding sentence was corrected 14/12/17.]
 Or as expressed in the article

 “The notion of ‘CO2-equivalent’ pulse emissions of cumulative and short-lived climate pollutants [SLCP, among which methane is the most important one, my comment] will always be ambiguous because they act to warm the climate system in fundamentally different ways.
 To date, this ambiguity may have had only a limited impact, not least because emission reductions have so far been relatively unambitious.”